 - If you didn’t make breaking changes, migrate your users to the new version.
 Unlike Web Builder, this doesn’t happen automatically.
 You can control when it happens.
 A useful practice, when introducing non-trivial changes, is to migrate percentages of your users and watch for problems in your logs before migrating 100%.

 - If you made breaking changes, you can simply leave users using the older version, or deprecate the old version to force users to reconfigure their Zaps to accommodate your changes.

 A breaking change happens when you need to change something that prevents us from being able to switch users’ Zaps to the new version without their interaction.
 Breaking changes include:

-- Changing authentication
+- Changing the authentication scheme